Hannibal Brooks (1969)

-POW, Stephen Brooks (Oliver Reed) is assigned to work in a Munich zoo, where he becomes the keeper of Lucy the elephant.
-After a heavy bombing raid on Munich, it is decided by the Zoo’s director to transfer Lucy to a safer location in Innsbrook.
+POW Stephen Brooks (Oliver Reed) is assigned to work in a Munich zoo, where he becomes the keeper of Lucy the elephant.
+After a heavy bombing raid, it is decided by the Zoo’s director to transfer Lucy to a safer location in Innsbrook.
 The journey must be done on foot, so Brooks is accompanied by two German soldiers and a female cook.
 Brooks however has other plans.
-To follow in the footsteps of the famous Carthaginian general Hannibal and lead Lucy over the Alps, to Switzerland.
+He intends to follow in the footsteps of the Carthaginian general Hannibal and lead Lucy over the Alps, to Switzerland.
 Along the way, Brooks frequently runs into an American saboteur named Packy (Michael J Pollard) with his team of misfits and often ends up involved in the war he’s trying to escape.

 Hannibal Brooks is a film that straddles several genres.
 It‘s a post-modern war film with a lot of late sixties idiosyncrasies.
 One minute there are actions scenes and the next humour and pathos.
 Tonally it is somewhat inconsistent.
 I often wonder how this concept was sold to the financial backers.
 It may also come as a surprise that this film was directed by Michael Winner of Death Wish fame.
 Yet it does surprisingly work.
 Despite the narrative pulling in different directions, the film manages to stay the course through the sheer force of Oliver Reeds personality and his on screen chemistry with the elephant Lucy.
 Curiously the US distributors tried to sell this as a Michael J Pollard movie due to the recent success of Bonnie and Clyde.